Universal Search Affects On Media

-The alt tag for images, and the title tag for videos, links, and files plays a very important role in optimization for Universal Search.
+Google's proving that Universal Search isn't going away, but is here to stay.
+Therefore, the alt tag for images, and the title tag for videos, links, and files play a very important role in optimization for Universal Search.
 Websites failing to properly optimize for universal search will create a more difficult, if not impossible task in getting first page ranking in searches.

 Newsletter Archive Topics